On gonality-tight graphs: Introduction

 \subsection{Acknowledgements}

+We thank the nameless referees for helpful comments on a previous version of this manuscript.
 We thank Dave Jensen for helpful discussions about the problem.
 The project was undertaken as part of the Undergraduate Summer Research Programme at the School of Mathematics and Statistics in St Andrews and we thank them for their hospitality.
 The research was supported by the EPSRC New Investigator Award (grant number EP/X002004/1) and by the Student Research Bursaries of the Edinburgh Mathematical Society.